Monthly Forecasting Excel Spreadsheet Template

 Forecaster5

 Your original data also exists in this sheet but the rows have been hidden, leaving only your forecast visible.
-If you’d like to forecast even further in to the future then you could take these values and transfer them back in to the data worksheet at the end of your current data, then run the forecast again to get another 12 months.
+If you’d like to forecast call volumes even further in to the future then you could take these values and transfer them back in to the data worksheet at the end of your current data, then run the forecast again to get another 12 months.
 In this way you could try to forecast a few years.

 Have a read of our FAQs- Call Forecasting with Spreadsheets article, for the answers to 17 common questions with forecasting with spreadsheets.

-Using this forecast for staffing forecasts
+Using this Forecast for Staffing Forecasts

 The forecasting spreadsheet just works out the monthly predicted call volumes.
 If you want to use it workforce management, for scheduling your call centre, you will need to break down the outputs into a daily and then hourly forecast.
 You can then plug the numbers into an Erlang calculator to get the numbers of Agents or FTE required.